Clearing big chunks of cube data

 - Jan.
 22, 2019

 I was deleting big chunks of data from TM1 cubes just the other day.
-In fact, based on the dimensions Year/Scenario/Version, I wanted to clean out data that had become irrelevant now.
+In fact, based on the dimensions Year/Scenario/Version (not month), I wanted to clean out data that had become irrelevant by then.
 In any non-trivial TM1 model, this isn't an easy job.
 Planning Analytics does not have an automatic data clear option.
 A number of the complications that can arise, include:

 - indicating which data can be cleared in a cube, can lead to a rather big number of combinations.
 Therefore, being able to indicate with wildcards which data can be cleared, is a must-have

 - this clean up exercise can be executed by cube, or for all cubes, or for selected cubes.
-At a bare minimum, the chosen dimensions (Year/Scenario/Version) need to be part of the cube, if we want to delete data in the cube
+At a bare minimum, the chosen dimensions (Year/Scenario/Version) need to be all part of the cube, if we want to delete data in the cube.
+Otherwise, we risk losing data.

 - it takes time to execute the clear processes, and subsequently, to bounce the server in order to free up the memory again

-- I want to approach this exercise in a generic fashion, such that we can reuse the concepts and coding in either the same TM1 model (in the future), either in different TM1 models
+- I want to approach this exercise in a generic fashion, such that we can reuse the concepts and coding in either the same TM1 model (in the future), either in different TM1 models.
+Each and every non-trivial TM1 model will need to do this every now and then

 One of the newer pieces of functionality I wrote, was a check if, for a given cube, (up to) 5 dimensions exist in the cube.
 We don't need to supply all 5, usually 3 suffice (Year/Scenario/Version).
 But for the dimensions we do supply, all of them must exist.
 An alias can be provided, like a localized dimension name.
 The output, through a helper TI process and some global variables, includes a boolean result (do all dimensions exist, yes or no?) and also the dimension names that were not found in the cube.